Pakistan election: What you need to know about candidates, key issues and what’s next

 Pakistan election 2024: What you need to know about candidates, key issues and what it means for the country

-Pakistanis are heading to the polls to elect a new parliament on Thursday in a race that essentially boils down to two top parties
+Pakistanis are heading to the polls to elect a new parliament today in a race that essentially boils down to two top parties

-Pakistan's 127 million voters get to elect a new parliament on Thursday.
+Pakistan's 127 million voters get to elect a new parliament today.
 The elections are the twelfth in the country’s 76-year history, which has been marred by economic crises, military takeovers and martial law, militancy, political upheavals and wars with India.

 Forty-four political parties are vying for a share of the 266 seats that are up for grabs in the National Assembly, or the lower house of parliament, with an additional 70 seats reserved for women and minorities.